RyanKim17920/research-ideas/README.md

-# research-ideas
+# Research Ideas
-Random ideas tested that potentially could be used for research
+Random ideas tested in a small scale that potentially could be used for research